aqandrew/dawneraq.github.io/_posts/2017-5-19-capitaloto.com.md

 CapitalOto was no exception to either rule.
 Pictured is one of their pre-2012 logos, printed on their stationery.

 One logo idea put forth by the practice was a map of the Capital Region, with stars indicating the practice's three locations.
-That concept might given the wrong impression that Capital Region Otolaryngology *only* serves patients within that region&mdash;some patients reside in other areas like Vermont.
+That concept might have given the wrong impression that Capital Region Otolaryngology *only* serves patients within that region&mdash;some patients reside in other areas like Vermont.

 ![some logo ideas](/assets/images/crog_logo_ideas.jpeg)